 Ditch the laptop

 They may be less cumbersome than desktops, but laptops can be a pain in the neck—literally.
 “Laptops force the body into bad posture,” cautions Sam Berk, RPA-C, of Orthology.
 “If the laptop is situated for proper neck placement, the shoulders and wrists don’t sit correctly.
 And if the laptop is situated for proper arm ergonomics, which is most often, you’ll find yourself looking downwards and extending your neck.”
 Berk says this can lead to neck pain, headaches, rounded shoulders, shoulder pain, and even numbness that travels down the arms.
 If you must use a laptop, place books underneath it so that you don’t have to strain your neck to look at the screen.
 Since this set-up renders the built-in keyboard and track pad useless, you’ll need to hook up an external keyboard and mouse.
-This is how to clean your laptop in less than 5 minutes.

 Pay attention to your posture

 Even if your workstation is set up perfectly, you may still wind up in pain if you don’t pay attention to your posture.
 Be sure to sit up straight with your feet flat on the ground.
 “This position keeps the lumbar spine in a neutral position.
 It also distributes some body weight through the legs.
 This puts less stress and load on the spine and lowers the risk of muscles tightness,” Kanojia explains.
 (Check out these seven easy ways to improve your posture.)